goldim/ugpa.completer/README.md

 # ugpa.completer
 The Completer class provides completions based on an item model.
+There are two implementations: one is based on `qx.ui.menu.Menu` and another one on `qx.ui.list.List`.
+In the future I gonna leave `qx.ui.list.List` implementation because `qx.ui.menu.Menu` lacks some functionality which can't be added.
 Inspired by JQuery UI Autocomplete widget and Qt Completer widget.

 # TODO
 1. Reset settings button in demo example